sharadkap/filesbox/README.md

 The installation waiting , you can see the FilesBox.
 Please install and click Install.

 ![SS1](docs/ss0020e.png)

 #### 3.Completion of installation.

 When the installation is successful , it will be displayed on the installed.Now available.

+#### 4.The FilesBox block , and place it in the global area.

+Uploaded files are managed on a page-by-page basis.

 ![SS1](docs/ss0030e.png)